mauriciovasquezbernal/kubecon-na-2025/labs/03-creating-your-own-gadget/README.md

 In the method body you see that we are just calling another function `enter_openat`.
 That function actually contains all the logic we want to write.
-We split that into its own separate function since there are actually **2** different syscalls to open a file.
+We split that into its own separate function since there are actually **two** different syscalls to open a file.
 One is `openat` and the second one `open`.
 We don't know which of these syscalls the programs are calling so we should trace both.